Atlantic Illumination Entertainment Lighting

 • Paper Clips

-• Thumbtacks or Push Pins
+• Thumbtacks and Push Pins

-• Bulldog and/or Binder Clips
+• Binder Clips

-• Mini Stapler and Spare Staples
+• Mini Stapler

 • Magnifying Glass

-• Lighting-Instrument Template.
-(Useful if a Laptop/Netbook is not Taken)
+(Useful if a Laptop is not Taken)

 • Lighting Instrument Multitool

-• Marking Tape for the Lighting Board
+• Lighting Board Marking Tape

-• Business Cards (Always be Ready to Promote Yourself!)
+• Business Cards (Always be Ready

-• Business Card Holder (Keeps Cards from becoming Dog-Eared)
+• Business Card Holder

-• Ear Plugs (For Loud Bands in Small Rehearsal Spaces)
+• Ear Plugs (for Loud Bands

-• Hand Lotion (For Dry Venues)
+• Hand Lotion (for Dry Venues)

-• Eye Drops (For Dry Venues)
+• Eye Drops (for Dry Venues)

 • Hand Sanitizer